You are about to launch into a bold new frontier of your professional career: you’ve decided to start your own business.

 On the flip side, if you are about to invest in a designer, copywriter, or other business professional and you don’t have a strategy yet, this is an ideal time to invest.
 A brand strategy will make sure you get an end product that is authentic to you and that communicates your core message.
 I’ve worked with a lot of clients who’ve had miscommunications with designers and other pros in the past because they weren’t sure how to explain their brand clearly to them yet.

 3. You have no plans to monetize your brand.
 If you’re blogging or building a website for fun, that’s great.
 It can be a rewarding hobby.
 Be sure to approach any investment the same way that you would buy a bike for cycling.
 It’s something you want for your enjoyment, but not something that will make you money in of itself.
 Your site needs to offer something for sale (whether that’s a product, service, or ad space) if you want to recoup your investment in your brand.

 4. You’re expecting it to pay off immediately.
 Building a brand is a long-term investment in your business and has a cumulative effect over time.
 The more you live your brand and the more of your ideal clients are exposed to it, the more valuable it becomes.
 The effect of your brand is multiplied by the number of people it touches.

 In all seriousness, I hope this (sometimes snarky) look at when NOT to hire a brand strategist helps you decide if it’s a good move for your business now.

 If you have any questions about your specific business situation, I’d be happy to talk in more depth.
-Schedule a 15-minute Skype call with me – I make my Wednesdays available to answer questions and to get to know you better.
+Schedule a 15-minute Skype call with me.